-Pilates and Physio work well on their own, but they do have their weaknesses.
-Luckily, Physiotherapy’s strengths compensate for Pilates’s weaknesses, and vice versa.
+Pilates and physio work well on their own, but they do have their weaknesses.
+Luckily, physiotherapy’s strengths compensate for Pilates’s weaknesses, and vice versa.

 This is why the experts at Complete Pilates and Complete Physio believe in using a combination of both methods.
 It is also why the two teams often work together to ensure a successful outcome for their clients.

-Additionally it explains why many of Complete’s Physios are trained on the Pilates equipment.
+Additionally it explains why many of Complete’s physios are trained on the Pilates equipment.
 They know just how beneficial the two practices are when used in combination and want more people to have this experience.

-1. Combine Pilates and Physio for the Best Rehab
+Pilates and Physio – The Best Rehab

 Physiotherapy is celebrated for its holistic approach.
-This means Physios consider the whole body – not just the source of pain – when treating clients.
+This means physios consider the whole body – not just the source of pain – when treating clients.